joacim-boive/awesome-weather/README.md

 ## TODO

-* Proper date formatting in the graph (read Swedish format)
 * Add NGINX to the docker setup and serve the static files thru there.
   * We could use Node, but NGINX is way faster and more efficient.
 * Add support for debugging of node under Docker.